A study by Cushman & Wakefield that examines Chicago’s Affordable Requirements Ordinance (ARO).Read more

-For example, economist Ken Rosen of UC-Berkeley, in his 2018 report for the Fisher Center for Real Estate & Urban Economics, points out that “rent control is need-blind” and “fails to ensure that the benefits of lower rents help those most in need.”
+For example, economist Ken Rosen of UC-Berkeley, in his 2020 NAHB report on rent control, points out that “the vast majority of economists agree that artificially controlling apartment rents acts as a price ceiling that reduces the supply of housing over time.”
+Moreover, in an earlier 2018 study for the Fisher Center for Real Estate & Urban Economics, Rosen points out that “rent control is need-blind” and “fails to ensure that the benefits of lower rents help those most in need.”
 He further points out that rent control creates housing scarcity and penalizes a large and increasing number of would-be renters, as the rental housing supply is suppressed or shrinks.
 Moreover, rent control provides incentives for owners to convert existing rental apartment buildings to condominiums, and impedes and/or provides disincentives for new construction.

 Addressing the housing affordability problem is complex and will require efforts on many fronts, but ultimately these efforts must involve more production of housing, not less.
 If housing demand outstrips supply, prices go up, and that is what has been happening in many parts of the United States in recent years.

 NAHB is unequivocally opposed to rent control in any form at any level of government.
 NAHB will actively oppose residential rent control at the national level, in state legislatures, in voter ballot initiatives, and in local communities where it may be introduced, and seek to educate policy makers and all other people of our nation regarding the very harmful effects and negative unintended consequences of rent control.